almirsahbaz1992/VeterinarskaStanica/README.md

 6. Login credentials are: **Korisničko ime: admin, Lozinka: admin**.

-7. Please be sure that you followed step 10 in the previous instructions before clicking on any of the products in the list.

-8. Now you can buy products or make reservations.
+7. Now you can buy products or make reservations.

-9. You need to use test card number: **4242 4242 4242 4242, date od issuing the card and CVC number are provisional, and ZIP code is also provisional, but you need to enter 5 digits**.
+8. You need to use test card number: **4242 4242 4242 4242, choose Bosnia and Herzegovina from list of available countries, date of issuing the card and CVC number are provisional.**.